mattorb/Ale/README.md

 Ale is something I got inspired to do after building [Flexvite](http://www.flexvite.com "Flexvite") on app engine.
 Hopefully it saves you some time.

-Requirments:  OS X 10.6, git, python 2.5 (for Appengine)
+Requirements:  OS X 10.6, git, python 2.5 (for Appengine)

 #Ale
 ## Philosophy